oliviaguest/redistrict/README.md

 # Gerrymandering and Computational Redistricting

+Please read the paper for more information: Guest, O., Kanayet, F. J., & Love, B. C. (2019).
+Gerrymandering and Computational Redistricting. *Journal of Computational Social Science*.

 ## Results
 If you are interested in looking at the maps check out the website: http://redistrict.science.